Health Center Hours

 In cases of an off-campus emergency, call 911.

 How do I get an appointment at the Health Center?

 We have registered nurses (RNs), nurse practitioners (NPs) and physicians (MDs).
 If you use our walk-in service, you will be seen by a RN.
 You can usually get an appointment with a nurse practitioner or physician within 24 hours.

 Do I have to bring money or my insurance card when I visit the Health Center?

 Can I get prescriptions filled at the Health Center?

 The Health Center does not have a pharmacy but there are pharmacies within walking distance and we have delivery services set up for M-F pick up.
-Your own physician's office or the Health Center staff will provide a written prescription or submit your prescriptive orders to the pharmacy of your choice.
-The prescriptions can be paid for with cash (correct amount), check or credit/debit card via the pharmacy or with pick up at the Health Center.
-Charges will be based on your insurance policy.
+Your own medical provider or the Health Center staff can submit prescriptions to the pharmacy of your choice.
+Your medications will be covered according to your insurance policy.
+Prescriptions being picked up at the Health Center can be paid for with cash (correct amount) by credit/debit card, or by a check made out to the pharmacy.

 What if I think I need to see a specialist or go to an Urgent Care Center (UCC)?